 - No wrapping in foil needed

-- Fresh or Frozen, chives and Parmesan cheese enhance the corn flavor
+- Whether using fresh or frozen corn on the cob, chives and Parmesan cheese will enhance the corn flavor

 - Try to buy corn that is still in the husk.
 Look for green husks that are not too dry and still have moist golden silk inside.
 Peel one side of the husk down a few inches to check that the kernels are plump and tight.Then tuck the husk back up to prevent the corn from drying out.